 There are a ton of different ways you can eat muesli.
 Take your pick!

-Eat as is or top with fresh fruit, honey and coconut flakes to take this to the next level.
+Eat as is or top with fresh berries (or other fruit), honey and coconut flakes to take this to the next level.

 I’m also a huge fan of this Bircher Muesli with fresh apples and banana.
 Just soak overnight!